alexhakim/Grocery-Store-Project/README.md

 ## Rights

 This project is not for commercial use.
-All APIs and github libraries used in this project belong to their respectful owners.
+All APIs and libraries used in this project belong to their respectful owners.

 ## Objective